MicrosoftDocs/power-platform/power-platform/admin/field-level-security.md

 1. Click on *+ New column*.
 1. Enter a **Display name** and **Description**.
 1. Select a **Data type**.
-   The **Lookup** and **Formula** data types cannot be set with column security - see [Attributes that cannot be enabled for column security](main/power-platform/admin/field-level-security.md#attributes-that-cannot-be-enabled-for-column-security).
+   The **Lookup** and **Formula** data types can't be set with column security - see [Attributes that cannot be enabled for column security](main/power-platform/admin/field-level-security.md#attributes-that-cannot-be-enabled-for-column-security).
 1. Expand **Advance options**, and then under **General**, check the **Enable column security** box.

 ### Viewing column level security